Herbert W. Nickens Faculty Fellowship

 - A nomination letter from the medical school’s dean or the dean’s designee (please state if dean’s designee) discussing the nominee’s:

-- Demonstrated efforts in addressing educational, societal, and health care needs of racial and ethnic minorities in the United States.
+- Demonstrated efforts in addressing educational, societal, and health care needs of underserved populations in the United States.

-- Potential for leadership in addressing inequities in medical education and health care.
+- Potential for leadership in addressing equal opportunity in medical education and access to quality health care.

 - Strong promise for a career in academic medicine.